 Start your DAW and locate the audio plugin in the plugin menu.
 You might need to go through additional steps to activate the plugin, depending on your DAW.

 There will be no filter stored in the audio plugin unless you have previously created new filters with the calibration tool.

-Press the “play” button in your DAW to ensure that the audio stream is active while connecting with the calibration tool.
+Press the “play” button in your DAW to ensure that the audio stream is active while connected with the calibration tool.
 It is important that the audio stream is active during the whole calibration process.
 Here is a 30 minutes mp3 that you can use.